Ashymad/mikuli.cz/content/1-home/page.md

 ---
-Title: Hi
+Title: I
 ---

 <img style="float: right;" width="150" src="media/images/Mikulicz_paszp3_alp.png">
-my name is Szymon Mikulicz.
+am Szymon Mikulicz.

 I am an open source maniac and an all-around self-diagnosed weirdo.
 Currently I am doing a Phd in mechanical engineering on the AGH UST and work at Nokia as